byronverz/byronverz.github.io/index.md

 # Byron Verzmoter's Github Pages
 #### I like to write about data, AI and the technological future that can still be.
 Blogs about data:
-- Data is Not the Next Oil.
+- Data:
-- AI for Africa
+    - Data is Not the Next Oil